Zeyada-1/AI-workplace-interface/README.md

 }
 ```

-**Why I chose this:** Managing users through SQL or command line is tedious and error-prone.
-A web interface makes it easy and safe.
-Validation prevents admins from accidentally removing their own access.
+**Why I chose this:** Managing users through SQL is a tedious process and is prone to errors.
+Integrating the web interface made it easier and more accessible for users who don't have access to the database.
+Validation is used to prevent admins from accidentally removing their own permissions.

+**Where used:**
-**Where used:** Admin Panel link in navigation (admins only), `/admin/users` page lists users with project counts, toggle buttons for admin privileges, and flash messages confirm actions.
+* Admin Panel link in navigation (admins only)
+* `/admin/users` page lists users with project counts

-**Limitation:** No logging of permission changes, only binary admin status without fine-grained permissions, and no bulk-edit capability.
+* toggle buttons for admin privileges

 ---